A complete guide to finding the right ethical outdoor clothing and making your time outside more sustainable

 2. Can it be repaired?

 Unlike fast fashion items, outdoors clothing is built to last so think about getting them repaired before buying something new.
-With the increase in ethical consumerism, most outdoor brands now have impressive product warranties and repair services.
+With the increase in ethical consumerism, most adventure clothing brands now have impressive product warranties and repair services.